See below for Practice policies including Data Protection, Health & Safety, Chaparone, Infection Control and Safeguarding Policies:

 D.J.
 Dunstone Complaints Procedure

 If you have a complaint about any of our products or services (including NHS eye examinations), we recommended that you first discuss any problems with Derek Dunstone.
-This policy sets out the framework for the management of complaints within the practice.
-The aim of the policy is to ensure comments, concerns and complaints are resolved quickly and thoroughly with appropriate investigation.
-The purpose of this policy is to:
+Please click here for information.

 - Information commissioner – www.informationcommissioner.gov.uk